azinasg/AAM_TL/README.md

 For installing Menpo and Menpofit without Conda, please see [Menpo installation guide](http://www.menpo.org/installation/).

 ## Quick Start
-Once you have all the prerequisites installed, go to the root and ....
+Once you have all the prerequisites installed, you can run each method separately.

 ## Contact